CZ-NIC/knot/doc/operation.rst

 each other, e.g. periodically changing few zone records, re-signing whole zone...
 The diff between zone file and zone is thus preserved, even if journal deletes some older changesets.

+There is also a :ref:`safety hard limit <template_max-journal-db-size>` for overall journal database size, but it's strongly recommended to set the per-zone limits in a way to prevent hitting this one.
+For LMDB, it's hard to recover from the database-full state.
+For wiping one zone's journal, see *knotc zone-purge +journal* command.

 .. _Algorithm rollover: